marcanuy/simpleit-hugo-theme/README.md

 ## Overview

 Hey!
-I have an image.
+I have an image that it is not featured, look:

 <img class="img-fluid" alt="model diagram" src="dcu_models.jpg" />